HHS/samhsa-pattern-library/docs/pages/globalcomponents/breadcrumb.md

 Breadcrumbs are used to help users navigate the SAMHSA website.

 ## Usage
 Breadcrumbs are used on breakpoints large and greater.
-The are displayed on all pages with the exception of Home and Search.
+They are displayed on all pages with the exception of Home and Search.

 ## Functionality
 * All pages in the breadcrumb are links accept the current page.